Ishmael: Birth

-Hagar began to show contempt for Sarah, who responded by treating her harshly.
-Hagar then fled into the desert region between Abraham's settlement and Shur. describes the naming of Ishmael, and God's promise to Hagar concerning Ishmael and his descendants.
+Hagar and Sarah began to show contempt for each other, they responded by treating each other harshly.
+Abraham then told Hagar to flee her home and go into the desert region between Abraham's settlement and Shur. describes the naming of Ishmael and God's promise to Hagar concerning Ishmael and his descendants.
 This occurred at the well of Beer-lahai-roi, where Hagar encountered the Angel of the Lord, who said to her "Behold, you are with child / And shall bear a son; / You shall call him Ishmael, / For the Lord has paid heed to your suffering."
 The Angel commanded Hagar, "Return to your mistress [Sarai] and submit to her."

-Abraham was blessed so that his descendants would be as numerous as the dust of the earth.
+Abraham was blessed so that his descendants would be as numerous as the stars in the sky.
 God would make of Ishmael a great nation because he was of the seed of Abraham.
 However, God told Hagar that her son would be living in conflict with his relatives.
 When Ishmael was born, Abraham was 86 years old.